 As per Raymond Policy JEB, a child entering the Lamprey River Elementary School for kindergarten must be five years of age on or before September 30th.
+Some exceptions may apply, as per Policy JEBA.
 For entrance to grade 1, a child must turn six on or before September 30th.